auth0/docs/new/server-apis/rails.md

 ##Ruby on Rails

-> Note: If you're creating a new Ruby on Rails api that you'll use with your <%= configuration.frontend %> code, you can [click here to download](https://github.com/auth0/auth0-rubyonrailsapi-sample/archive/master.zip) a seed project that is already configured to use Auth0.
-Then, you just need to specify your Auth0 account configuration in the `.env` file: https://github.com/auth0/auth0-rubyonrailsapi-sample#running-the-example
+<a href="https://docs.auth0.com/ruby-auth0/master/create-package?path=examples/ruby-on-rails-api&type=server@@account.clientParam@@" class="btn btn-lg btn-success btn-package"> Click here to download a Seed project<% if (account.userName) { %> with your Auth0 account information<% } %></a>

-Otherwise, Please follow the steps below to configure your existing Ruby on Rails app to use it with Auth0.
+**Otherwise, Please follow the steps below to configure your existing Ruby on Rails app to use it with Auth0.**

 ### 1. Add jwt dependency to your Gemfile